bieschke/lolfu/README.md

 either pass your api key directly to it's constructor, or create a <code>riot.cfg</code>
 file that it'll read from upon instantiation.
 This wrapper is resilient to temporary downtime on Riot's server, using a progressively delayed retry mechanism when encountering these types of server failures.
+When surpassing Riot API rate limits, the wrapper will automatically respect the Retry-After header and resume querying after the rate limit threshold has passed.

 The <code>match_simple_collector.py</code> program walks a starting set of summoners, retrieves complete match history for each of those summoners, and then continues to spider